Fox2Code/FoxMagiskModuleManager/README.md

   (Anonymous means no personal data, usernames, email, or IP addresses) (Mixed means users data must be split and not that separate data is not linkable together)
-- Temporary storage of IPs address without user consent is allowed for rate limiting, GeoIP, security reason, and must not be used for any other purpose without user consent.
+- Temporary storage of IPs address without user consent is allowed for rate limiting, GeoIP, security reason, and must not be used for any other purpose without user explicit consent.
   (GeoIP is the process of getting the country of an IP address)
 - Repos may not collect and/or distribute any personal data without informing users that they do so and offering a way to opt out
 - Modules owners must be aware that their modules are being hosted on the repository